MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-talking-points.md

 # Configure talking points

 > [!IMPORTANT]
 > Talking points will be deprecated from August 2022.
-For more information about the impact and alternative options, see the [deprecation announcement](deprecations-sales.md#talking-points-will-be-deprecated).
+For more information about its impact and alternative options, see the [deprecation announcement](deprecations-sales.md#talking-points-will-be-deprecated).

 The talking points feature helps users in your organization to quickly establish communications with customers.